1 | King cobra |

 Location: northern Argentina, Paraguay, Brazil.

-This snake-eater varies by location.
-One study found that snakes made up 8.6% of its diet, but a study in southern Brazil’s Atlantic Forest arrived at 52%.
-Coral snakes are nearly all venomous, and Micrurus corralinus has a treacherous neurotoxic venom, ultimately killing its snake prey via respiratory paralysis.
-The main toxin classes are three-finger toxins and phospholipase A2.
-As the venom infiltrates its body and causes a neuromuscular blockade, the snake loses muscle control and the power to escape, or even bite back.
+Coral snakes are nearly all venomous, and Micrurus corallinus has a treacherous neurotoxic venom, defeating its snake prey via respiratory paralysis.
+As the venom infiltrates a small blind snake’s body and causes a neuromuscular blockade, the smaller snake loses muscle control and the power to escape, or even bite back.